ksananthu/ksananthu/README.md

 - 👋 Hi, I’m Ananthu
-- 👀 I’m interested in Python, AI, Machine learning, NLP
+- 👀 I’m interested in Python, AI, Machine learning and NLP
-- 🌱 I’m currently learning ...
-Machine learning and NLP
+- 🌱 I’m currently learning Machine learning and NLP
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...